Skip to content

-Take a look at the Greet Me app.
-This JavaScript app asks for your name and invites you to submit a ‘wish’, which will be used to deliver your own personalized greeting.
+As an example, we’ll be using the Greet Me app.
+This JavaScript app asks for our name and invites us to submit a ‘wish’, which will deliver a personalized greeting.

 Figure 1: The Greet Me app showing an error

-But wait, there’s a problem here.
-The greeting message doesn’t print the wish part correctly.
-It inserts a rogue word, NaN.
+You see the problem, right?
+The greeting message has gone rogue and inserted a random word, NaN.
 Thankfully, Chrome DevTools will enable us to identify the issue.

 If you want to try out the tips provided below, you can find the Greet Me app at https://greet-me-debugging.vercel.app/.
 You can also clone the app code from GitHub and run it locally.